nanashi07/cv/cv.en_US.md

 > Dec 2014 - May 2017

-- Construct architecture for new or exists project, integration with multiple system and data exchange.
+- Construct architecture for new or existing projects, integration with multiple systems, and data exchange.
-- Performance tuning and optimize resource usage strategy.
+- Performance tuning and optimizing resource usage strategies
-- Simplify developing flow, such as reduce repetitive code snippets and automate repetitive tasks.
+- Simplify the development flow, such as by reducing repetitive code snippets and automating repetitive tasks.
-- Improve and keep high quality such as provide develop guide, use static code analysis and code review.
+- Improve and keep high quality, such as by providing a development guide, using static code analysis and code review.
-- Research and provide solution for project and pre-sales.
+- Research and provide solutions for projects and pre-sales.
-- Develop and provide foundation component like AOP or code generator.
+- Develop and provide foundation components like AOP or code generator.
-- Manage project schedule and task assignment, lead members to reach goal.
+- Manage the project schedule and task assignment, and lead members to achieve the goal.
-- Provide training of project related skills for newbie and team members.
+- Provide training in project-related skills for newbies and team members.
-- Communicate with customers and earn the trust and recognition.
+- Communicate with customers and earn their trust and recognition.

 ##### Tags

-`Fetnet eService` `Fetnet Code trace` `NEC Cosmed` `Arcoa NDRS` `Arcoa EIP` `Kingdu` | `Spring MVC` `Struts` `.NET MVC` `Hibernate` `MyBatis` `Entity Framework` `Dapper` `ADO` `Oracle` `SQL Server` `MySQL` `angular.js` `Vue` `jQuery` `weblogic` `IIS` `CentOS` `RHEL`
+`Fetnet eService`, `Fetnet Code trace`, `NEC Cosmed`, `Arcoa NDRS`, `Arcoa EIP`, `Kingdu` | `Spring MVC`, `Struts`, `.NET MVC`, `Hibernate`, `MyBatis`, `Entity Framework`, `Dapper`, `ADO`, `Oracle`, `SQL Server`, `MySQL`, `angular.js`, `Vue` `jQuery`, `weblogic`, `IIS`, `CentOS`, `RHEL`

 ##### Links